Update Your Name

 You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any of these locations.
 If you cannot obtain a registration form, contact us and we can send you a form by mail.
-Mark the Name Change box on the registration form and indicate your previous name in the appropriate place.
+Mark the Record Update/Change box on the registration form and indicate your previous name in the appropriate place.
 Also be sure that you sign the form with your new name, not your old one.

 Update Your Address

 Florida Online Voter Registration System